j2css/j2c/plugins/prefix-browser/README.md

 ### Properties

-Properties that are supported with a prefix but unsupported without one will be prefixed.
+Properties that need a prefix will get one.
+Properties supported both with and without won't.

 ### Values